NURS FPX 4050 Assessment 4 Final Care Coordination Plan

 It is critical to understand that general practice visits often last far less time than individual therapy and that most family doctors have not had proper development in psychodynamic therapy like cognitive behavioral therapies.
 While it is not always necessary, the primary care doctor may help a patient find a psychiatrist if it is necessary for them to see one (Ma et al., 2019).

 Patient assistance is included in the nursing staff’s ethical guidelines.
 Patients trust nurses to advocate on their behalf at the clinic.
-Moreover, when decisions impact how persons with the psychiatric condition are addressed, caregivers should act as advocacy organizers (Li et al., 2020).
+Moreover, when decisions impact how persons with psychiatric conditions are addressed, caregivers should act as advocacy organizers (Li et al., 2020).
 For caregivers to be efficient clinical communicators, any nurse practitioner must think critically and do proper research, particularly in mental health.
 Organizations see this information as essential to improving the patient experience because it empowers individuals to make well-informed decisions (Henriksen et al., 2019).

 NURS FPX 4050 Assessment 4 Final Care Coordination Plan

 Researchers examined how nurses’ engagement with projects is influenced by senior executives’ support in a research of 120 U.S. health facilities using a combination of interviews and questionnaires.
 They discovered that health professionals may help with implementation by telling nurses immediately that the project is a priority for the firm and by allocating funds, human resources, training, and performance evaluations in favor of the program.
-By persuading nurses and other health care professionals that implementing the innovation is feasible given the available resources, top managers may also support high-quality initiatives (Seven et al., 2020).
+By persuading nurses and other healthcare professionals that implementing the innovation is feasible given the available resources, top managers may also support high-quality initiatives (Seven et al., 2020).

 When planning the implementation of guidelines and practice change, they said that “relational components of administrative and clinical leadership positions require more attention.”
 The significance of leadership support for individuals tasked with implementing quality improvement initiatives cannot be emphasized.
-These two recent research’ findings may aid top management and the hospital administrators in charge of putting initiatives into action by helping them truly understand what sort of assistance is required and how to arrange communication to make sure it is supplied (Castaldelli-Maia et al., 2019a).
+These two recent research findings may aid top management and the hospital administrators in charge of putting initiatives into action by helping them truly understand what sort of assistance is required and how to arrange communication to make sure it is supplied (Castaldelli-Maia et al., 2019a).

 Comparison of Learning Session Content with Practices